ROCm/hipfort/docs/tutorials/hiprand-examples.rst

 programs below import both explicitly.

 Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
-The Fortran 2008 sources live in ``test/f2008/hiprand`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/hiprand``.
+The Fortran 2008 version of each program lives in ``test/f2008/hiprand``, and the equivalent Fortran 2003 version, which uses ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, lives in ``test/f2003/hiprand``.

 If you want direct access to rocRAND rather than a cuRAND-style interface, see the :doc:`rocRAND examples <rocrand-examples>`, where the equivalent programs